joapuiib/mkdocs-materialx/docs/setup/adding-recent-updates-module.md

 <!-- md:version 10.0.4 -->
 <!-- md:plugin [document-dates] -->

-You can add a list of recently updated documents anywhere in your document with a single line of code.
-This is ideal for sites **with a large number of documents**, so that **readers can quickly see what's new**.
+The recent updates module displays site documentation information in a structured way, which is ideal for sites with **a large number of documents or frequent updates**, allowing readers to **quickly see what's new**.

 ![recently-updated](../assets/screenshots/recently-updated-en.gif)